This post was last updated on March 4th, 2021 at 01:44 pm

-On 8th July 2020, chancellor Rishi Sunak announced changes to Stamp Duty in England.
-Until 31st March 2021, first-time buyers and those replacing their residential properties will pay no Stamp Duty below £500,000.
+In July 2020, chancellor Rishi Sunak introduced a Stamp Duty holiday across England.
+On 3rd March 2021, this holiday was extended until 30th June.
+During this time, first-time buyers and those replacing their residential properties will pay no Stamp Duty below £500,000.
 But how do these changes affect landlords and buy-to-let properties?

 - What is landlord stamp duty?